james0zan/Slimmer/Readme.md

 2. both "llvm.memcpy." and "llvm.memmove." are interpreted as a load instruction **and** a store instruction.
 3. "llvm.va_start" and "llvm.va_end" are interpreted as a normal instruction with type "VarArg".
 They are used for linking the use of a variable-number argument to the argument's definition.

+## InstrumentedFun

+The name of instrumented functions.
+One function per line.